Nostafaratum/MyChat/README.md

 To run server, you need to write npm start.

 A simple chat room where you can exchange messages with all who have connected to a nickname, as well as there is an information page with the text about html.

+- Version 3.3.2
+    Add to user model "crypto"

+- Version 3.3.1
+    Copied on promise